 It is nearly Christmas, the time of year when being helpful and kind is even more prevalent.
-During the ongoing national and local lockdowns due to the COVID-19 pandemic we were introduced to some really remarkable people like Captain Tom and Marcus Rashford who went, and still are, going above and beyond to help people.
+During the ongoing national and local lockdowns due to the COVID-19 pandemic we were introduced to some really remarkable people like Captain Sir Tom Moore and Marcus Rashford who went, and still are, going above and beyond to help people.
 But we were also introduced to a special and magical creature that “comes to roam while everybody stays at home” – Covi, the little green dinosaur.

 Covi, the little green dinosaur is the brainchild of author Susie Cullen and features a small green kind and helpful dinosaur called Covi, with the books set in the lockdown period.
 Now for Christmas Covi is back, especially as the world is still experiencing lockdowns and Santa Claus will need some help.

 Covi is a little green dinosaur who came to help the children when the world was locked down.
 Helpful, kind, fun and courageous – little Covi may be small, but he has a HUGE spirit!

 Covi, the little Christmas dinosaur tells the tale of the locked-down Christmas of 2020 when the pandemic prevented Santa Claus from making his rounds.
 The helpful little dinosaur stepped in to save the day and Christmas was saved!

 And in the third instalment of the Covi books is a very special guest (apart from the Big Man himself, Santa), a brave little seven-year-old girl who survived meningitis: Harmonie-Rose Allen.